 Membership type: full

-Zebiniso KamalovaCountry of origin: Uzbekistan Currently in: Turkey, İstanbul General field of specialization: Social and Economic Sciences
+Zebiniso KamalovaCountry of origin: Uzbekistan Currently in: Republic of Türkiye, İstanbul General field of specialization: Social and Economic Sciences

 Degrees2019 Doctorate Social and Economic Sciences